ChanJeunlam/254-lectures-2021/README.md

 # Instructions to use this repository with syzygy

 Advanced users will not need my instructions, nor syzygy.
-The option that follows should work for everyone with a Unix-based system (macOS or Linux).
-I have no idea how to do this in Windows.

 ## If first cloning into syzygy: